CloudLabs-MOC/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 5. Select **Create** to start the virtual machine deployment.
 The VM takes a few minutes to deploy, but you can continue to the next step while the VM is creating.

-6. Create another virtual machine Complete steps 2-5 again, but name the virtual machine ContosoWestPrivate and and select the **Private** subnet.
+6. Create another virtual machine, repeat steps 2-5 again, but name the virtual machine ContosoWestPrivate and and select the **Private** subnet.

 The VM takes a few minutes to deploy.
 Do not continue to the next step until it finishes creating and its settings open in the portal.